 Along with your acceptance letter, you will be e-mailed a reading list.
 While you have throughout the training to complete book readings, you may begin these as soon as you want.
 Some students wish to do this early, as a foundation for their training.
 Also, schedule the dates in your calendar, to ensure you are available for all intensive times.

-What is the difference/similarity between your 5-month trainings and your weeklong Breakout trainings?
+What is the difference/similarity between your 4-month 200 hour trainings and your weeklong Phases?

 The difference is in the structure of the program.
 Although we have two different program outlines, the course content covered is the same, and the requirements for program completion are the same.
-No matter which type of training they attend, each student will complete the same amount of classroom learning, and complete the same additional program requirements such as book readings, teaching internships, Karma duties, and assisting practicum, in order to graduate from our training program.
-The choice is up to the student to what he/she would like to commit.
+No matter which type of training you attend, you will complete the same curriculum, and complete the same additional program requirements such as book readings, papers, and internship in order to graduate from our training program.
+The choice is up to you and your schedule for which program you choose to complete..

 DURING THE TRAINING